 This will ensure that your bottom seam, which you are about to sew, will be correctly lined up and flat.

 1. Once your pillowcase is ironed smoothly, measure its length.
 It should be between 31-33 inches in length.
 You want your finished length to be 30.
 Trim the pillowcase to 30 and 1/2 inches.
 (This is about the length of a standard pillowcase, but will accommodate a queen size pillow as well.)
 This allows for a 1/2 inch seam at the bottom.

-2. Right sides together, sew the bottom of the pillowcase.
+2. Right sides together, sew the bottom of the pillowcase with 1/2 inch seam.
 Trim the corners.

 Go back over that seam with a zig-zag stitch, catching the raw edges.
 This will eliminate stray threads from, over time, coming loose.

 Final optional seam

 1. This second seam on the cuff is optional, but I always do it, because it adds a nice finished look to the project.
 Slide the pillowcase onto the machine, right side up.
 On the cuff, sew an additional seam next to the first one.
 I line the up presser foot with the first seam line and simply sew round the cuff again.

 2. Give the pillowcase a final press.
 All done!

 The pillowcases below are for my brother, whose favorite pies are cherry and lemon meringue. 🙂